sbmlteam/sbmlteam.github.io/site/content/software/libsbml/libsbml-docs/_index.md

 ## Installation and configuration

-To use libSBML, you must first install it and configure your environment to use it.
+To use libSBML, you must first install the software and configure your environment and application to use it.

 {{% blurb title="Downloading and installing libSBML" icon="hand-point-right" link="installation" %}}
 Visit this page for more information about how to download and install the binary versions of libSBML for different operating systems.